Mergers and acquisitions systems thinking strategies, part 3

 Your human resources department should be the business partners for these assessments.
 Are they at the table throughout deal discussions?
 Do you have much faith in your human resources department or with a human resources consulting firm to evaluate the deal?
 Do they get it?

-Looking at the graph on the left reveals a distinct disconnect between the value human resource professionals believe they provide and the value CFOs believe human resource professionals provide.
+A look at the graph on below reveals a distinct disconnect between the value human resource professionals believe they provide and the value CFOs believe human resource professionals provide.

 How can systems thinking help in valuation and integration?